Butterscotch Cream Cheese Swirl Bars

 To make the filling:

-In a medium bowl, beat cream cheese and sugar until smooth.
-Add egg and beat well.
-Add flour and combine.
-Set aside.
+1. Using an electric mixer on medium speed, beat the cream cheese and sugar until smooth.
+Add the egg and beat well.

 To make the bars: